 II.
-MENDEL'S FIRST EXPERIMENTS - Mendel's first experiments used crosses and were carried out in three steps.
+MENDEL'S FIRST EXPERIMENTS - Mendel's first experiments used monohybrid crosses and were carried out in three steps.

-A. A cross is a cross that is done to study one pair of contrasting traits.
-Crossing a plant that has purple flowers with a plant that has white flowers is an example of a cross.
+A. A cross is a cross that is done to study one pair of contrasting traits..

 B. Each step in Mendel's experiments involved a new generation of plants.
-A generation is a group of offspring from a given group of parents.
+A is a group of offspring from a given group of parents.